james-pearce/james-pearce.github.io/_posts/2021-06-10-explainable-ai.markdown

 What SHAP does, in essence, is to run a series of test observations through a model’s prediction algorithm to see what happens.
 The reason its use is increasing so rapidly is that it outputs a series of additive outputs.
 (You know, like the regression models do.)

 And additive outputs are easy to interpret.
-You can add them up, take the mean (a statistician’s way of saying ‘average’); they bhave sensibly and intuitively.
+You can add them up, take the mean (a statistician’s way of saying ‘average’); they behave sensibly and intuitively.

 ### Back on board the _Titanic_